-Data describing the reduced $H_2SO_4$ penetration for one hot-side ESP (ESPh) is based on only a single test series.
+Data describing the reduced H2SO4 penetration for one hot-side ESP (ESPh) is based on only a single test series.
 It should be noted that although this F2 factor is used for all coals, the measurement is from a power plant burning a low-sulfur, eastern bituminous coal.
 Comparison of F2 factors for a cold-side ESP burning low and high sulfur eastern bituminous coals show a significant difference between the two coal types.
-As a result, total $H_2SO_4$ releases for hot-side ESP configurations may have a low bias; however there is insufficient data to recommend alternate values.
+As a result, total H2SO4 releases for hot-side ESP configurations may have a low bias; however, there is insufficient data to recommend alternate values.

-The current model adds a F2 factor of 0.12 for a wet ESP, as shown in Table 4-5.
 Wet ESP's operate in much the same manner as a traditional ESP; however, due to the lower operating temperature and saturated environment, higher power levels are achievable, resulting in higher collection efficiency for sulfuric acid mists.
-The new F2 factor is based on two sets of paired measurements, both of which demonstrated 88% sulfuric acid removal across the wet ESP.
+Data describing sulfuric acid removal for a Wet ESP is based on two sets of paired measurements, both of which demonstrated 88% removal.
 One data point was from a high sulfur, eastern bituminous, coal-fired boiler and the other from a petroleum-coke fired boiler.
 Flue gas SO2 was not reported for these tests; therefore, the data points are not included in Figure 4-3.
 Until further data are available, EPRI recommends using a wet ESP F2 factor of 0.12 for all fuels.

-Baghouses show high $H_2SO_4$ removal based on very limited data.
+Baghouses show high H2SO4 removal based on very limited data.
 The average of two data points is 90% removal.